percona/pmm-doc/docs/setting-up/client/mysql.md

-# MySQL
+# MySQL, Percona Server

-PMM Client collects metrics from MySQL and derivatives such as [Percona Server](percona-server.md), MariaDB, and [Amazon RDS](aws.md) with one of two methods:
+PMM Client collects metrics from MySQL and derivatives such as Percona Server for MySQL, MariaDB, and [Amazon RDS](aws.md) with one of two methods:

-- *slow query log*: Use on older MySQL variants, which have neither sampling nor *Performance Schema*, provides the most detail but can impact performance on heavily-loaded systems.
+- *slow query log*:

+Provides the most detail but can impact performance on heavily-loaded systems.
 On Percona Server the query sampling feature may reduce the performance impact.
+Recommended for use on older MySQL versions (prior to 5.6), which have neither sampling nor *Performance Schema*.

 - *Performance Schema*: generally a better choice for recent versions of other MySQL variants.